zzxxtt/ubuntu-16-nginx-php-7.0-mysql-5/README.md

 ## Building and testing

 A simple Makefile is included for your convience.
-It assumes a linux environment with a docker socket avialable at `/var/run/docker.sock`
+It assumes a linux environment with a docker socket available at `/var/run/docker.sock`

 To build and test just run `make`.
 You can also just `make pull`, `make build` and `make test` separately.